The Essential WCAG Checklist for Website Accessibility

 Stylized web browser with the three levels of WCAG conformance, single A, double A, and triple A.

-Despite the benefits of digital accessibility, organizations still struggle to meet minimum accessibility requirements(opens in a new tab).
-Based on a scan of roughly 40,000 enterprise homepages, we found that:
+Despite the benefits of digital accessibility, organizations still struggle to meet minimum accessibility requirements.
+Based on a scan of over 400,000 enterprise web pages across 15,000 websites, we found that:

-It’s these issues — and many more — that result in just 3% of the internet being accessible to individuals with disabilities.
+It’s these issues — among dozens of others — that result in just 3% of the internet being accessible to individuals with disabilities.

-To help organizations improve accessibility for people with disabilities, the World Wide Web Consortium (W3C)(opens in a new tab) created the Web Content Accessibility Guidelines (WCAG)(opens in a new tab).
+The World Wide Web Consortium (W3C) created the Web Content Accessibility Guidelines (WCAG) to help organizations improve accessibility for individuals with disabilities.
 WCAG is a shared, international standard businesses should follow to meet accepted accessibility standards.
-The guidelines contain 86 success criteria that, when met, increase accessibility on digital platforms.
+The guidelines contain 86 success criteria that, when met, increase accessibility and usability on digital platforms, including websites, mobile devices, digital documents, and other user interfaces.

-Below, we’ll provide a checklist of WCAG success criteria to ensure your digital products and services meet web accessibility compliance standards.
+Below, we’ve put together an in-depth checklist of WCAG success criteria to ensure your digital products meet web accessibility compliance standards.

 WCAG Checklist

-We've created a comprehensive checklist to help you meet WCAG accessibility requirements.
-Don’t be overwhelmed by the number of success criteria — there are a lot of them, but they are doable with the right tools.
+We’ve created a comprehensive checklist to help you meet WCAG accessibility requirements.
+Don’t be overwhelmed by the number of success criteria — there are a lot of them, but meeting them is doable with the right tools (AudioEye’s free Web Accessibility Checker is a great starting point).

 WCAG Checklist Level A